Tarthir/SPFLogs/README.md

 Validating code is run like this: python3 Validator.py 2> eval_errors.log
 The Validating code MUST be run on a machine running at least python 3.6 or it will not work properly

+If you want to then put the results back onto bass do something like this: scp validation_results/* tyler@bass:/home/tyler/smtp/logging_project/SPFLogs/validation_results/ Where you copy all the validation results back onto bass if I were to run the code on imaal6